-The Trustees have the following powers in the administration of the Charity in their capacity as Trustees:
+The Trustees have the following powers in the administration of the Charity in their capacity as Trustees

-- 5.1 To appoint (and remove) any person (who may be a Trustee) to act as Secretary in accordance with the Companies Act. - 5.2 To appoint a Chair, a Treasurer and other honorary officers from among their number. - To delegate any of their functions to committees consisting of two or more individuals appointed by them.
-At least one member of every committee must be a Trustee and all proceedings of committees must be reported promptly to the Trustees. - To make standing orders consistent with the Memorandum, the Articles and the Companies Act to govern proceedings at general meetings. - 5.5 To make rules consistent with the Memorandum, the Articles and the Companies Act to govern their proceedings and proceedings of committees. - To make regulations consistent with the Memorandum, the Articles and the Companies Act to govern the administration of the Charity and the use of its seal (if any).

-- 5.7 To establish procedures to assist the resolution of disputes or differences within the Charity. - 5.8 To exercise any powers of the Charity which are not reserved to the Members.
+- To appoint (and remove) any person (who may be a Trustee) to act as

+Secretary in accordance with the Companies Act - 5.2 To appoint a Chairman, a Treasurer and other honorary officers from among their number

+- To delegate any of their functions to committees consisting of two or more individuals appointed by them.
+At least one member of every committee must be a Trustee and all proceedings of committees must be reported promptly to the Trustees. - To make standing orders consistent with the Memorandum, the Articles and the Companies Act to govern proceedings at general meetings - To make rules consistent with the Memorandum, the Articles and the Companies Act to govern their proceedings and proceedings of committees - To make regulations consistent with the Memorandum, the Articles and the Companies Act to govern the administration of the Charity and the use of its seal (if any) - 5 7 To establish procedures to assist the resolution of disputes or differences within the Charity - To exercise in their capacity as Trustees any powers of the Charity which are not reserved to the Members - 6 Benefits and Conflicts - The property and funds of the Charity must be used only for promoting the Objects and do not belong to the Members but - (1) Members who are not Trustees or Connected Persons may be employed by or enter into contracts with the Charity and receive reasonable payment for goods or services supplied, and, subject to compliance with Article 6.4 - A Trustee must not receive any payment of money or other material benefit